itsSysTime/win10-11Upgrade/README.md

 # Extras
 ## Third-party media creation links

-*MCSBTool* - PowerShell based automation (with manual steps provided), [you can find it here.](https://github.com/itsSysTime/MCSBtool) This tool is not very popular, as it was recently created.
+*MCSBTool* - PowerShell-based automation (with manual steps provided), [you can find it here.](https://github.com/itsSysTime/MCSBtool) This tool is not very popular, as it was recently created.
 *Rufus* - A giant in bootable media creation, [here it is!](https://rufus.ie) *Etcher* - Also a giant and popular tool for bootable media creation, *why search* when you can [find it here?](https://www.balena.io/etcher)
 *Media Creation Tool* (**MCT**) - Widely used, made by **Microsoft** *officially*, it can be found in the same document, for download, [here.](https://go.microsoft.com/fwlink/?LinkId=691209)